 - 1. Select all paths of the AST graph from the root node to each other node. - 2.
-Get a value of the 'type' property for each node of the current path.

-- 3. Calculate an MD5 hash function for the current path.
-As a result of this step, formed a set that contains a tuple of the following values:

-- a path,

-- $-\,$ a path md5 hash.
+Get a value of the 'type' property for each node of the current path. - 3.
+Calculate an MD5 hash function for the current path.
+We calculate the hash functions using the apoc.util.md5 plugin for the Neo4j.
+As a result of this step, formed a set that contains a tuple of the following values: - a path, - a path md5 hash.